ivalab/AffKpNet/readme/experiment.md

 In the following, we provide the detail of how keypoints are used to infer the execution-related information to perform the corresponding experiment.

+### Grasp affordance
-For the grasp affordance, we employ 2.5D top-down grasp, which means we only need grasping location and orientation to perform valid grasp.
+We employ 2.5D top-down grasp, which means we only need grasping location and orientation to perform valid grasp.
 The keypoint 5 indicates the location while keypoints 3 and 4 represent the orientation.

+### Wrap-grasp affordance
-For the wrap-grasp affordance, we employ 2.5D grasping strategy.
+We employ 2.5D grasping strategy.
 Since the mugs/cups are always placed on the table with top-down pose, the orientation information is known.
 During the experiment, keypoint 5 indicates the grasping location.
 For the case where mugs/cups are placed with random pose, keypoints 1 and 2 can be used to infer the orientation.

+### Contain affordance
-For the contain affordance, the only information required is the location to drop the grasped object.
+The only information required is the location to drop the grasped object.
 The 2D keypoint 5 isn't enough to obtain the correct 3D dropping location.
 THe height information should be acquired from keypoints 1 and 2.

+### Cut affordance
-For the cut affordance, keypoint 2 indicate the contacting, while location and keypoints 1 and 2 indicate the operational direction.
+Keypoint 2 indicate the contacting, while location and keypoints 1 and 2 indicate the operational direction.

+### Pound affordance
-For the pound affordance, keypoint 2 indicate the contacting, while location and keypoints 1 and 2 indicate the operational direction.
+Keypoint 2 indicate the contacting, while location and keypoints 1 and 2 indicate the operational direction.

 ## Manipulation
 We used Robot Operating System(ROS) for robotic mainpulation.
 All source code is uploaded to this [Github repository](https://github.com/ivaROS/ivaHandyExperiment).